simplex-chat/simplexmq/protocol/xrcp.md

 ## XRCP model

-XRCP assumes two application roles: host (that contain the profile data) and controller that gains limited access to host data.
+XRCP assumes two application roles: host (that contain the application data) and controller that gains limited access to host data.
 Applications are also split into two components: UI and core.

 When an XRCP session is established a host UI is locked out and a controller UI uses its core to proxy commands to the host core, getting back responses and events.